 Aberdeen, SD 57401

 Copying facilities: Yes

-History: Founded in Ireland, 1775, the Sisters of the Presentation of the Blessed Virgin Mary taught at St. Ann Mission School (Yankton), Wheeler, South Dakota, 1800-1881.
+History: Founded in Ireland, 1775, the Sisters of the Presentation of the Blessed Virgin Mary self-identify with the post-nominal initials, “P.B.V.M.”
+They taught at St. Ann Mission School (Yankton), Wheeler, Dakota Territory, 1800-1881.

 Holdings of Catholic records about Native Americans:

 Inclusive dates: 1876-1883, 1920s, 1950

 A. "History-Dakota," 1876-1883, 12 letters: correspondence (copies), re: St. Ann Mission and/ or evangelization of Native Americans in Dakota Territory (now South Dakota); the letters are to Bishop Martin Marty, O.S.B.
 [Benedictines], and Bishop James O'Connor from Sister M. DeSales Carrick, P.B.V.M., and Rev. John Malo; primarily from the Omaha Archdiocesan Archives, Omaha, Nebraska

 B. "Hughes, Mother John, P.B.V.M.," 1880-1883, 4 letters (copies)

 C. "Butler, Mother Joseph, P.B.V.M.," ca. 1920s, 1 letter: re: St. Ann Mission in 1880-1881